alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap5.md

+Chapter 5: Security Assessment and Testing Review Questions

 1- Which one of the following security assessment techniques assumes that an organization has already been compromised and searches for evidence of that compromise?

+A. Vulnerability scanning

-A. Vulnerability scanningB.
-Penetration testing
+B. Penetration testing

 C. Threat hunting